 These suggestions for daily prayer are provided to encourage and to help you every day to praise God and to pray for yourself, for the whole Church, and for the world.
-(Click on a date below for daily prayer.)

 The Liturgical Colors:

 Gold for Easter Octave; White for festivals and seasons of Easter and Christmas; Red for Pentecost, Holy Cross Day, and days of the Martyrs, and Reformation; Green during General Time after Epiphany and Pentecost; Blue for Advent; Crimson for Holy Week; Purple for Lent; Black for Ash Wednesday and Good Friday.

 Compiler: The Rev. Dr. Philip H. Pfatteicher